Wsevolod W. Isajiw

 Wsevolod W. Isajiw, Ph.D.
-(6 November 1933 – 28 February 2023) was a Polish-born Canadian sociologist, specialising in social thought, sociological theory, ethnicity, immigration, and pluralism studies.
-Born in 1933 in Lviv, Second Polish Republic, he was educated at LaSalle College, where he earned his MA and PhD degrees, and at Harvard University.
+(6 November 1933 – 28 February 2023) was a Canadian sociologist, specialising in social thought, sociological theory, ethnicity, immigration, and pluralism studies.
+Born in 1933 in Lviv, Ukraine, he was educated at LaSalle College, where he earned his MA and PhD degrees, and at Harvard University.
 He was the first chair appointed at the Robert F. Harney Professorship and Program in Ethnic, Immigration, and Pluralism Studies (now part of the Munk School).
 During the 1990s he established the first interdisciplinary collaborative graduate program in ethnic studies in Canada, funded by the Secretary of State, and ran a series of highly successful annual conferences that were popular with students.
 He lectured in sociology and sociological theory from 1970 until 1999 at the University of Toronto, after which he retired as professor emeritus.
 Isajiw died at the age of 89 at his home in Toronto, Canada.

 Selected works

 Isajiw wrote many impactful works in the fields of sociology and social thought.
 He contributed research in the fields of ethnicity, ethnic groups, and ethnic identity, publishing extensively.
 He was the author, co-author, or editor of 14 scholarly books and over 109 articles and research papers, some written in Ukrainian.
 He wrote two textbooks, Understanding Diversity: Ethnicity and Race in the Canadian Context, and Iconic Ideas in the History of Social Thought, which encouraged new ways of thinking about ethnic groups.
 His articles include "Definitions of Ethnicity" and "Olga in Wonderland: Ethnicity in Technological Society."
 His texts include: